 What is SEER and HSPF?

-SEER is an efficiency guideline for ACs, and the larger the number, the better it is.
+SEER is an efficiency guideline for ACs, and the larger the number, the more efficient it is.
 The difference between 23.5 and 26 is not crazy however, and the efficiency changes depending on the model.
 On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
-We can see from these examples when comparing efficiency ratings, air conditioners are about equal, if not superior depending on the AC you choose.
-The largest difference between the two is that heat pumps can also warm up your home while an AC only cools.
+Notice from these examples when comparing efficiency ratings, air conditioners are about equal, if not superior depending on the model you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are much more effective in warm climates with milder winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-We encourage you to consult with a NATE certified HVAC tech who has experience in your region before deciding on a heat pump.
+Heat pumps are much more effective in warmer climates with milder winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+We recommend a consultation with a NATE certified HVAC tech who has experience in your area before deciding on a heat pump.
 If the equipment just isn't right for your home, you could have extremely high electric bills.
-Once the temperature gets too low, it's much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.
+Once the temperature gets too low, it's much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.

 A furnace is a more powerful heating system

 and is critical for certain cooler climates.
-That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit.
-As peculiar as it may seem, during heating season, a heat pump is designed to remove heat from the outside air and use it to raise the temperature of the inside air.
-Even when it feels cold outside, there is still an adequate amount of heat for the heat pump to function well, but in exceptionally cold climates there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As peculiar as it seems, during heating season, a heat pump is designed to pull heat from the outdoors and use it to raise the temperature of the inside air.
+Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to operate correctly, but at extremely low temperatures there is not ample heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may work perfectly during the cooler temperatures for someone in Orlando, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
 If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a fantastic alternative for specific northern climates, but extra land must be available in order to install the correct piping for a geothermal system.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a fantastic alternative for certain northern regions, but extra land must be available in order to install the correct piping for a geothermal system.

-When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that shuts down when extreme temperatures hit, or investing in multiple systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up buying a system that turns off when extreme temperatures hit, or investing in two systems when one would suffice.

 If you can’t decide which system would best fit your needs, call Bob Brown Service Experts to schedule